anjalikalambe/IOU_backend/README.md

 ## Description
 This repository is responsible for the server-side code of the IOU application developed by group 33 in Advanced Internet Programing 2020 Spring.

-## Tools
+## Technology Involved
-The technologies used in this code base include:
 - Node
 - Express
 - MongoDB Atlas
-- JWT and Passport Authentication
+- JWT and Passportjs Authentication

 ## Setup
 This application requires NodeJS and NPM to be installed.